 The Honor Code at FPD rests squarely on Biblical principles.
 Moral uprightness must be diligently taught and nurtured in a Christian school committed to the Lordship of Jesus Christ.
 The Honor Code requires that students act honorably in all phases of student life.
-The Honor Code rests on the premise that lying, cheating, stealing, and harassment or demeaning of another student constitute a breach of the spirit of honor and mutual trust and are not tolerable within the FPD community.
+The Honor Code rests on the premise that lying, cheating, and stealing constitute a breach of the spirit of honor and mutual trust and are not tolerable within the FPD community.